 Personal injury claim – If you were injured in a motorcycle crash, you may need to file a personal injury claim.
-Most personal injury claims in Florida need to be submitted within four years from the date the crash occurred.
+Most personal injury claims in Florida need to be submitted within two years from the date the crash occurred.
 While there may be some exceptions during extenuating circumstances, the court rarely allows extensions.
 If you try to file after the due date, your claim may be rejected by the court.

 Wrongful death claim – If a motorcycle crash resulted in the death of a loved one, surviving family members may need to file a wrongful death claim.
 These claims must be filed within two years from the date of the crash.
 Surviving family members could be eligible for compensation to cover funeral and burial costs, medical bills, loss of future income, loss of consortium, and more.
 Having a dedicated and compassionate lawyer on your side is recommended to pursue the full amount of compensation you and your family may deserve.

 Product liability claim – Sometimes a serious motorcycle accident may be caused by a defective part or poor product design.
 Defective tires, faulty brakes, and inadequate fuel tanks are all common examples of potentially defective products on a motorcycle.
 Injury victims may need to file a product liability claim against the manufacturer of the bike or its parts.
-These claims need to be filed within four years from the date of the crash, except in cases involving death which are required to be submitted within two years.
+These claims need to be filed within two years from the date of the crash, except in cases involving death which are required to be submitted within two years.

 Depending on the circumstances of your situation, you may need to file multiple claims to hold multiple parties liable for your damages.
-The motorcycle accident lawyers at Frankl & Kominsky have experience handling complex cases involving multiple claims.
+The motorcycle accident lawyers at Frankl Kominsky Injury Lawyers have experience handling complex cases involving multiple claims.
 Our goal is to help you pursue the full amount of compensation needed for your situation.

 Are There Exceptions to the Statute of Limitations?